Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 The Basilica of Santa Maria Gloriosa dei Frari is a Gothic basilica with a brick facade, known as I Frari for short.

-It has an unassuming appearance, but inside it hides richly decorated interiors that will take your breath away.
+It is hidden among the narrow cobbled streets, but once you get there, it will take your breath away with its magnificence.
 It is known for its art collection including sculptures and paintings by Donatello, Alessandro Vittoria, Titian, Bellini, Alvise and others.

 Admission is 5 € (under 11 years free, students 2 €, over 65 years 3 €).